 This one especially appealed to me because I love food!
 We talk everything from Andy Warhol’s legendary Campbell’s Soup Can painting, to why food is so inspirational, to Akron’s talented art scene.

-podcasts, Uncategorized and tagged Akron, Akron Art Museum, Andy Warhol, art, Brooke Musterman, Campbell's Soup Can, Interview, John Sokol, Ken Heyman, Lets Talk Art With Brooke, Ohio, Podcast, podcasts, Ralph Steiner, Snack, Theresa Bembnister on .
+Uncategorized and tagged Akron, Akron Art Museum, Andy Warhol, art, Brooke Musterman, Campbell's Soup Can, Interview, John Sokol, Ken Heyman, Lets Talk Art With Brooke, Ohio, Podcast, podcasts, Ralph Steiner, Snack, Theresa Bembnister on March 14, 2016 by .

 Leave a comment

 Episode 4: On this episode, I talked with Theresa Bembnister of the Akron Art Museum about NEO Geo which is going on until April 24, 2016

 .
 The exhibition celebrates the work of local artists from Northeast Ohio.

 Theresa didn’t know what to expect as she had never done a podcast before,